woreom/woreom/README.md

 ---

 ## 🚧 Current Projects:
-- **🌀 Digital Twin**: Transforming real-world environments into interactive digital models.
-- **🎥 AI Car Navigation**: Innovating solutions for connected and autonomous vehicles.
+- **📡 Wireless Communications and Meta-Learning**: Exploring advanced techniques for enhancing connectivity and performance using meta-learning approaches.
 - **📖 Workshops**: Hosting "Mastering LaTeX" workshops to demystify scientific writing for beginners.

 ---